Imagine being so deep in your work that time flies by without you even noticing.

 - A programmer deeply engaged in coding, navigating complex algorithms with intense concentration.

-- A writer immersed in the creative process effortlessly crafting sentences and ideas that captivate both writer and reader.
+- A writer immersed in the creative process, effortlessly crafting sentences and ideas that captivate both writer and reader.

 - A programmer deeply engaged in coding, navigating complex algorithms with intense concentration.